UK watchdog to review, cap payday loan rates

 The review will look at the different repayment options available rather than piling on more pressure on borrowers or simply calling in the debt collectors.

-The watchdog will also visit the biggest payday lenders to analyse their business models and culture.
+The watchdog will also visit the biggest payday lenders to analyze their business models and culture.

 It will assess the financial promotions of payday and other high-cost short-term lenders and move quickly to ban any that are misleading.